Luk Kin Ming

 Luk Kin Ming (陸建鳴; born 21 April 1996) is a former Hong Kong professional footballer who played as a defender.

 Club career

 On 12 August 2019, Luk signed a professional contract with Rangers, moving up to the Hong Kong Premier League with the club.

 On 2 July 2020, Luk signed with Kitchee, returning to the club where he was developed.

-On 9 April 2021, Luk along with Peng both terminated their contracts with Kitchee due to personal reasons.
+On 9 April 2021, Luk along with Peng both terminated their contracts with Kitchee for personal reasons.